What is Occupational Therapy for children?

-- Whole body (Gross motor) skills: running, jumping, hopping, skipping, ball skills, table posture.
+- Whole body skills (Gross Motor skills): running, jumping, swimming, bike riding ball skills, posture at the table.

-- Sensory processing: sensory reactions to the body or external stimulus which impacts attention, behaviour and learning.
+- Sensory Processing (for concentration and learning): sensory reactions within the body or in response to external stimulus which impacts concentration, behaviour and learning.

-- Self management: general organization, keeping track of personal items, knowing the time, and using money.
+- Self-Management: general organization, keeping track of personal items, understanding time, and using money.

 * Different skills are required at different ages and stages of education.

 Occupational Therapy improves the functional skills that are required across environments.
-While the actual ‘therapy’ occurs with the therapist in the clinic (and home setting through home practice), our Occupational Therapy team works closely with parents, teachers and other care-givers to implement strategies to help develop physical, attention and play skills in child care, kindergarten and school environments.
+While the actual ‘therapy’ occurs within the clinic setting (and home setting through home practice), our Occupational Therapy team works closely with parents, teachers and other care-givers.
+Our team help implement strategies to develop physical, attention/concentration, self-care and play skills in the home, child care, kindergarten and school environments.

-Therapy is focused on developing and implementing skill development and strategies to aid this across all environments that the child encounters.
-Without this focus, children can just become very good at demonstrating a skill in one location, with one person and in one way they have practiced it.
-Occupational Therapy, like Speech Therapy, is focused on children being able to develop and then use skills across all environments they encounter to be the most flexible and proficient learners they can be.
+Therapy is focused on developing and implementing skill development and strategies to aid this across all the environments that the child encounters.
+Without this focus, children can just become very good at demonstrating a skill in the one location, with the one person and in the one way they have practiced it.
+Occupational Therapy, like Speech Therapy, is focused on children being able to develop and then use these skills across all the environments they encounter to be the most flexible and proficient learners they can be.

 Why Speech Therapy can help meet Occupational Therapy goals?